ldzoid/damn-vulnerable-defi-v2/README.md

 }
 ```

-In order to disable contract from offering flash loans, we need to break one of safety checks inside the function.
+In order to disable contract from offering flash loans, we need to break one of the 4 safety checks inside the function.

-Particiullary interesting line:
+Particiullary interesting one:

 ```solidity
 // Ensured by the protocol via the `depositTokens` function assert(poolBalance == balanceBefore);
 ```

-The contract is making sure that contract balance of DVT token (`balanceBefore`) is matching the inner contract logic balance that is updated when user deposits token using `depositTokens` function (`poolBalance`).
+The assert statement is making sure that contract balance of DVT token (`balanceBefore`) is matching the inner contract logic balance (`poolBalance`) that is updated when user deposits tokens using `depositTokens` function.

+It assumes that no external transfers will occur, which is a flawed assumption.

 We can exploit this by transferring DVT tokens to contract with ERC20 `transfer` function.